ivanmolto/psbt/src/app/docs/quick-glossary/page.md

 ## script

 Bitcoin uses a scripting system for transactions.
 Forth-like, Script is simple, stack-based, and processed from left to right.
 It is purposefully not Turing-complete, with no loops.

-## output script

-A script included in outputs which sets the conditions that must be fulfilled for those satoshis to be spent.
-Data for fulfilling the conditions can be provided in a signature script.

 ## secret key (aka private key)